 At Fairbanks Therapy Associates, we help you find solutions to the issues that you’re facing.
 Our job is to be supportive but also to challenge you in ways that will help you have healthy relationships and a higher quality of life.
-Our clinicians have extensive training in different modalities that include Cognitive Behavioral therapy, Dialectic Behavioral therapy, Mindfulness, Acceptance and Commitment therapy, play therapy, art therapy and Eye Movement Desensitization Reprocessing.
+Our clinicians have extensive training in different modalities that include Cognitive Behavioral therapy, Dialectic Behavioral therapy, Mindfulness, Acceptance and Commitment therapy, play therapy, art therapy and Eye Movement Desensitization Reprocessing (EMDR).
 We have years of specialized training in best practice modalities with people who have everything from general mental health issues to those who have suffered multiple traumas.
 We work with our clients honestly and ethically.

 Lisa Hay, MFA, MSW, LCSW